ian20040409/Kiosk-Browser-Tauri/README.md

 ### Protocol Handling
 The app uses a custom normalization layer to handle the differences between macOS/Linux (`tauri://`) and Windows (`http://tauri.localhost`) protocols.
 Use `tauri://localhost/index.html` for internal routing; the backend will handle the translation automatically on Windows.

-## 📄 License
-This project is private and developed for specific kiosk deployment requirements.